sitruckp/Cybersecurity_Hands_on_Experience/README.md

 # Cybersecurity Hands-On Lab Portfolio

 ## Overview
 This repository serves as my personal archive of hands-on cybersecurity projects, artifacts, and learning plans.
 As an aspiring cybersecurity professional with backgrounds in educational technology and bio-defense, I hold certifications like ISC2 CC and Google Cybersecurity Professional, with ongoing progress in IBM Cybersecurity Analyst and CompTIA Security+ prep.
 I'm documenting practical labs in a Kali + Debian environment, emphasizing ethical, isolated setups for skills like server hardening, vulnerability scanning, network analysis, incident triage, and now secure website hosting.
+My labs focus on ethical, isolated environments using Kali Linux, Debian/Ubuntu servers, and tools like ELK ElasticStack, Wireshark, Lynis, Metasploit, and Nikto, now incorporating secure web hosting and basic programming (Python, HTML) for security applications.
 All activities remain lab-confined to prioritize safety, compliance, and risk mitigation—aligning with frameworks like NIST RMF and CIS Benchmarks.

+Recent achievements:
+- Improved Lynis hardening score to 82 on Debian server via sysctl tweaks and service audits.
+- Deployed ELK ElasticStack on Ubuntu laptop with Elastic Agents on Ubuntu labserver.
+- Completed a Python mini-course tailored for cybersecurity, with scripts for log parsing and web request analysis.
+- Explored HTML for web vulnerability awareness, aligning with OWASP Top 10 mitigations.
+- Deployed and secured a test website on Debian with Nginx, SSL/TLS (Certbot), and Nikto/OWASP ZAP scans.

 Key goals:
 - Build portfolio evidence for interviews (e.g., logs, reports, configurations, and web hosting security artifacts).
-- Track progress with metrics like Lynis scores, risk mitigations, and web vulnerability assessments.
+- Track progress with metrics like Lynis scores, risk mitigations, mitigated OWASP risks, incident response times and web vulnerability assessments.
-- Merge insights from multiple LLM-generated plans for a customized 10-week SOC analyst journey, now incorporating secure web deployment.
+- Merge insights from multiple LLM-generated plans for a customized 10-week SOC analyst journey, now incorporating secure web deployment and programming.

 ## Repository Structure
 - **/plans/**: LLM-generated 10-week learning plans and analyses.